 CuCr1Zr alloy unlocks the power of additively manufactured copper induction coils

-To envision this copper alloy for additive manufacturing, it is vital to consider how the geometry and design freedom created by selective laser melting (SLM) elevate the material’s characteristics.
-In other words, 3D-printed induction coils made using our copper alloy powder have superiority potential against more traditional pure copper coils - soldered or bended - in terms of performance, longevity, efficiency and .
+To envision this copper alloy for additive manufacturing, it is vital to consider how the geometry and design freedom created by Powder Bed Laser Fusion (PBLF) elevate the material’s characteristics.
+In other words, 3D-printed induction coils made using our copper alloy powder have superiority potential against more traditional pure copper coils - soldered or bended - in terms of performance, durability, efficiency and .

 A recent induction hardening simulation where we compared one of our to a conventional bended copper coil showcases the many ways that 3D printing an induction coil achieves better results.

 In the experiment, we maintained the same boundary conditions, magnetic excitation and frequency of simulation for both induction coil versions.
 As shown below, the main difference between the coils at first glance is displaying the conventional copper coil’s rounded tube structure and the 3D-printed coil’s square geometry.